melihdilbaz/Istanbul-Polling-Units/README.md

    - The final report, including analysis and discussion, is available as a PDF in the `reports/` directory.

 ---
-Future Work
+## **Future Work**
-Expand analysis to include socioeconomic data for more detailed insights.
+  - Expand analysis to include socioeconomic data for more detailed insights.
-Include additional election years for trend analysis.
-Develop a predictive model for upcoming elections using machine learning.
+  - Develop a predictive model for upcoming elections using machine learning.
-References
+## **References**
-Esen, B., & Gumuscu, S. (2019).
-Killing Competitive Authoritarianism Softly: The 2019 Local Elections in Turkey.
+  - Esen, B., & Gumuscu, S. (2019).
+Killing Competitive Authoritarianism Softly: The 2019      - Local Elections in Turkey.
 South European Society and Politics, 24(3), 317–342.
 DOI
 Supreme Election Council (YSK): Election Results